Information on the cost of attending the La Follette School, including tuition, fees, financial aid, and other ways to help pay for your education.

 Eligible graduate applicants are encouraged to apply for a Graduate School Application Fee Grant.

 Federal Student Financial Aid

-The Free Application for Federal Student Aid (FAFSA) becomes available each year on October 1.
-La Follette School students and applicants are highly encouraged to complete the FAFSA by UW-Madison’s December 1st priority date.
+The Free Application for Federal Student Aid (FAFSA) will be available in December and students are encouraged to complete it as soon as they are able.
 UW–Madison’s school code is 003895.

 Admitted students who choose to attend the La Follette School will have their FAFSA processed more quickly once their official transcript has been received by the UW-Madison Graduate School.